-LPCSG Representative (2)

-Appointments by:

-Academic Senate; College President; Student Senate

-Term:

-It is hoped that voting members will serve for a minimum of two years and should be allowed to serve longer if so selected by their constituency in order to preserve valuable expertise amongst the committee members.
+Articulation Officer Non-Voting: Vice President of Academic Services Dean Classified Professional, Academic Services (2) Classified Professional, Admission and Records LPCSG Representative Appointments by: Academic Senate; College President; Student Senate Term: It is hoped that voting members will serve for a minimum of two years and should be allowed to serve longer if so selected by their constituency in order to preserve valuable expertise amongst the committee members.
 At the same time, it is important to bring new members onto the committee within any two-year cycle in order to develop curriculum expertise amongst all faculty members.
 The term of office for the position of Chair is two years.
 The Chair may serve for more than one term and may serve consecutive terms.

-Quorum:

-12 Voting Members; Quorum = 7
+Quorum: 13 Voting Members; Quorum = 7